ryancfields/w6-frontend/README.md

 * **Question:** What error do you get?
 Why?

 * **Your Answer:**
+CORS error - cross site origin which is saying I can't access other resources unless explicitialy allowed to.
 ---

 - [ ] To get around this issue, we need to explicitly allow for requests to come from `localhost:3000`.
 To do so, we will use the [cors](https://www.npmjs.com/package/cors) package.
 Install `cors` on the _backend server_ and whitelist `localhost:5000`.